New Consumer Protections Will Probably Not Remedy Everything

 A second phase takes effect in February 2010.
 Banks will then be prohibited from raising interest rates on current balances unless a customer is at least 60 days behind on a payment.
-This restriction will apply as well to the widely detested practice of raising interest rates on one balance simply because the bank learned a customer was behind on another account with a different card issuer.
+This restriction will get started as well to the widely detested practice of raising interest rates on one balance simply because the bank learned a customer was behind on another account with a different card issuer.
 In addition, a customer whose rate is increased for being 60 days late must be allowed to earn back the earlier rate with successive on-time payments for six months.
 But these protections have several exceptions: banks can still charge increases on introductory rates, temporary hardship rates and established variable rates.

 Highlights of other rules to take effect in 2010 include: for balances with different rates as a result of special transfer offers, payments above the minimum payment must be allocated to the balance carrying the highest rate; banks can only charge an over-the-limit fee for a purchase if the customer authorizes the bank to allow purchases that push him or her over their credit limit; and cardholders cannot be charged for payments made over the telephone, online or by other means unless the customer requests expedited service.